 Tell us about the idea behind the GREEN GRADS showcase at Planted.

-Barbara: The huge New Designers show in Islington has been cancelled two years running, so two years of design graduates have not had a platform for their work.
+Barbara: The huge New Designers show in Islington has been canceled two years running, so two years of design graduates have not had a platform for their work.
 I call them the lost classes 20/21.
 So I went round England this summer to see the graduating students and projects that would have come to London.
 The talent was amazing so I set about finding at least one venue for a joint display.
 Deborah was immediately enthusiastic and, given the remit of her Planted show, we called the showcase GREEN GRADS.

 How did you choose the 30+ graduates showcasing their installations?
 What were you looking for?

 Barbara: I was looking for graduates who had engaged with sustainability and the environment in some way or another, and nurturing nature is another big theme at Planted.
 It's essential to have a good mix.
-We have some beautiful almost art installations that draw attention, for example, to endangered specials or ocean pollution, contrasting with practical projects for, say, reusing grey water.
+We have some beautiful almost art installations that draw attention, for example, to endangered specials or ocean pollution, contrasting with practical projects for, say, reusing gray water.
 And lots of new ideas for turning waste into new materials - that's a very big trend at the moment.

 Callum Wardle's project Ocean Bucket has been running "beach cleans for beach toys" across North Devon.
-Collected plastic ocean waste is sorted, graded and made into robust buckets, spades, rakes and moulds for Devon beaches to hire out on a daily basis, thus closing the loop.
+Collected plastic ocean waste is sorted, graded and made into robust buckets, spades, rakes and molds for Devon beaches to hire out on a daily basis, thus closing the loop.

 Biophilia is defined as a "reconnection with nature, natural materials and craft".
 Simon Redstone is a skilled weaver, who uses natural, sustainable willow and coppiced wood to create modernist 3D designs, such as this pendant lampshade above.